-This unit investigates transitions in health and wellbeing, and development, from lifespan and societal perspectives.
-Students look at changes and expectations that are part of the progression from youth to adulthood.
-This unit promotes the application of health literacy skills through an examination of adulthood as a time of increasing independence and responsibility, involving the establishment of long-term relationships, possible considerations of parenthood and management of health-related milestones and changes.
-Students enquire into the Australian healthcare system and extend their capacity to access and analyse health information.
-They investigate the challenges and opportunities presented by digital media and health technologies, and consider issues surrounding the use of health data and access to quality health care.
+In this unit, students investigate transitions in health and wellbeing, and human development, from lifespan and societal perspectives.
+They explore the changes and expectations that are integral to the progression from youth to adulthood.
+Students apply health literacy skills through an examination of adulthood as a time of increasing independence and responsibility, involving the establishment of long-term relationships, possible considerations of parenthood and management of health-related milestones and changes.

-Australia's health in a globalized world
+Students explore health literacy through an investigation of the Australian healthcare system from the perspective of youth and analyse health information.
+They investigate the challenges and opportunities presented by digital media and consider issues surrounding the use of health data and access to quality health care.

-This unit looks at health, wellbeing and illness as multidimensional, dynamic and subject to different interpretations and contexts.
-Students begin to explore health and wellbeing as a global concept and take a broader approach to inquiry.
-As they consider the benefits of optimal health and wellbeing and its importance as an individual and a collective resource, their thinking extends to health as a universal right.
-Students look at the fundamental conditions required for health improvement, as stated by the World Health Organization (WHO).
-They use this knowledge as background to their analysis and evaluation of variations in the health status of Australians.
-Area of Study 2 focuses on health promotion and improvements in population health over time.
-Students look at various public health approaches and the interdependence of different models as they research health improvements and evaluate successful programs.
+In this unit, students look at health and wellbeing, disease and illness as being multidimensional, dynamic and subject to different interpretations and contexts.

+They explore health and wellbeing as a global concept and take a broader approach to inquiry.
+Students consider the benefits of optimal health and wellbeing and its importance as an individual and a collective resource.
+They extend this to health as a universal right, analysing and evaluating variations in the health status of Australians.

-Health and human development in a global context
+Students focus on health promotion and improvements in population health over time.
+Through researching health improvements and evaluating successful programs, they explore various public health approaches and the interdependence of different models.
+While the emphasis is on the Australian health system, the progression of change in public health approaches should be seen within a global context.

-This unit examines health and wellbeing, and human development in a global Students use data to context. investigate health status and burden of disease in different countries, exploring factors that contribute to health inequalities between and within countries, including the physical, social and economic conditions in which Students build their people live. understanding of health in a global context through examining changes in burden of disease over time and the studying key concepts of sustainability and human development.
-They consider the health implications of increased globalisation and worldwide trends relating to climate change, digital technologies, world trade and the mass movement of people.
-Area of Study 2 looks at global action to improve health and wellbeing and human development, focusing on the United Nations' (UN's) Sustainable Development Goals (SDGs) and the work of the World Health Organization (WHO).
-Students also investigate the role of non-government organisations and Australia's overseas aid program.
-Students evaluate the effectiveness of health initiatives and programs in a global context and reflect on their capacity to take action.
+In this unit, students examine health and human development in a global context.
+They use data to investigate health status and human development in different countries, exploring factors that contribute to health inequalities between and within countries, including the physical, social and economic conditions in which people live.
+Students build their understanding of health in a global context through examining changes in health status over time and studying the key concept of sustainability.
+They consider the health implications of increased globalisation and worldwide trends relating to climate change, digital technologies, world trade, tourism, conflict and the mass movement of people.

+Students consider global action to improve health and human development, focusing on the United Nations' (UN's) Sustainable Development Goals (SDGs) and the priorities of the World Health Organization (WHO).